-Motley Fool Stock Advisor is a premium subscription service from The Motley Fool, an investing and advising platform trusted by hundreds of thousands of investors.
+Motley Fool Stock Advisor is a premium subscription service from The Motley Fool, an investing and advising platform trusted by over a million investors.

-Stock Advisor differs from other services because it is not a brokerage account and it does not buy stocks or manage your portfolio for you.
+Stock Advisor differs from other services because it is not an investment account and it does not buy stocks or manage your portfolio for you.
 Rather, it provides you with expert-curated stock picks and the information you need to decide if you want to buy them yourself.
 It’s created for investors who want to keep adding individual stocks to their portfolios over time.

 Pros & cons

-- Monthly stock recommendations — Instead of having to seek out new investments yourself, Stock Advisor tells you exactly where to put your money with justification.
+- Monthly stock recommendations — Instead of having to seek out new investments yourself, The Motley Fool Stock Advisor tells you exactly where to put your money with justification.

 - Past stock picks — You’ll also get access to past stock picks given to subscribers.
 At any time, you can go back and see why these were chosen and purchase any of them.

-- 24/7 monitoring — In addition to telling you when to buy stocks, Stock Advisor will also tell you when to sell.
+- 24/7 monitoring — In addition to telling you when to buy stocks, Motley Fool Stock Advisor will also recommend when to sell.
 With 24/7 monitoring, you’ll be notified of what’s happening with stocks that have been recommended to you so you can decide right away if it’s time to sell.

 - Additional tools and resources — Message boards, market deals, news feeds, and live customer service are just some of the additional features folded into the annual subscription.

-- Everyone gets the same picks — By subscribing to Stock Advisor, you join over a million other people also counting on the Motley Fool for stock picks.
+- Everyone gets the same picks — By subscribing to The Motley Fool Stock Advisor, you join over a million other people also counting on The Motley Fool for stock picks.
 Everyone gets the same recommendations at the same time.

 - You have to do the work yourself — This service doesn’t invest for you.
-You’ll have to take the time to execute on Stock Advisor and there may be times when you delay and lose out on opportunities.
+You’ll have to take the time to execute on recommendations in another account and there may be times when you delay and lose out on opportunities.

-Once you’re a member, you’ll get exclusive stock picks from The Motley Fool co-founders Tom and David Gardner every month, sent right to your email.
+Once sign up for The Motley Fool Stock Advisor and you’re a member, you’ll get exclusive stock picks from The Motley Fool co-founders Tom and David Gardner every month, sent right to your email.
 You can click for a full description of why each stock was selected and more information about the company.

 Besides the monthly stock picks, there are other types of premium content you’ll be able to access using your Motley Fool account.
-Here are the main products within the Stock Advisor service.
+Here are the main products within The Motley Fool Stock Advisor service:

-As a member, you get stock tips every single month — and Tom and David Gardner still do the stock-picking.
+As a member, you get stock tips every single month — chosen directly by The Motley Fool Stock Advisor team.

 They’ll send you a detailed report about each stock, including the company’s risk profile, why they chose the stock, and, best of all, 24/7 monitoring of that stock.

-The monthly stock tips are the bread and butter of this service.
+The monthly stock tips are the bread and butter of this service and the biggest reason you should consider signing up.
 So stock recommendations from market experts make up the bulk of what you pay for.

-Best Buys Now are ten stocks you should buy today based on current market opportunities.
+The Top 10 Rankings are 10 timely buys picked on current market opportunities.
 They’re chosen out of a list of 300 different stocks and updated regularly.
-Like Stock Advisor picks, you can only get this by paying for a Motley Fool service.
+Like the stock picks, you can only get this by paying for Motley Fool Stock Advisor.

-Starter Stocks are a list of 10 recommended stocks for you to begin a portfolio with.
+Starter Stocks are a list of foundational stock recommendations for new and experienced investors.
 This list is helpful for rounding out your investing strategy, especially if you’re new to this, but these picks are the same for everybody.
 This list changes monthly, so you’ll know that it’s fresh once you sign up.

-Suppose you’re just starting to build a portfolio and want to start with a small number of high-quality stocks.
-In that case, signing up for Stock Advisor and checking out the Starter Stocks list is a step in the right direction.
+Suppose you’re just starting to build and diversify a portfolio and want to start with a small number of high-quality stocks.
+In that case, signing up for Motley Fool Stock Advisor and checking out the Starter Stocks list is a step in the right direction.

 Community and investing resources

-Finally, you’ll get access to educational resources and things to help you improve as an investor including every past stock picks Stock Advisor has made.
+Finally, you’ll get access to educational resources and things to help you improve as an investor including every past stock picks Motley Fool Stock Advisor has made.